DavidGoddard98/SoftwareAnnotations/README.md

 I'm sure you're thinking - what if some of this hypothetical systems behaviour is guarded behind a plethora of nested conditionals?
 Utilizing a tree structure and a fairly complex algorithm for traversal, the plugin is able to autonomously generate a diagram which accurately depicts the logic:

+(pic of complex if statement)

+The plugin also has the capabilties of

+### Linking between diagram and code

 An aspect that stood out to me when reading state-based code when designing this plugin was that it can be difficult to relate components of a state-machine to the aspects of the software it illustrates.
 This prompted me to implement a feature that constructs links between the two via navigating the user between them in the hope that this would improve clarity.
 The results of this were more beneficial than anticipated.